Why You Shouldn't Rely on Webhook Ordering

 Don't depend on order—ever.
 Providers claiming ordered delivery will eventually break (network issues, bugs, edge cases).

 Make handlers idempotent: Every handler should produce the same result whether called once or ten times.
+Use event IDs for deduplication.
+See webhook idempotency patterns.

 Test with disorder: Deliberately deliver out of order.
 Shuffle sequences.
 Duplicate events.
 Your system should handle this gracefully.